 Now that we have discussed the results of our analysis, we are prepared to answer the questions set out at the beginning.
-First, we learned through studying correlation that most economic indicators, including poverty level and unemployment, relate closely to personal income.
-We also identified a surprising inverse relationship between age and education.
-It's possible this may be the result of changing economic circumstances.
-Commentators and pundits commonly talk about how jobs that previous generations could hold down with just a high school diploma now require a college degree.
-Our data suggests this trend may have impacted how the younger generation has valued pursuing higher education.
+We learned through studying correlation that most economic indicators, including poverty level and unemployment, relate closely to personal income.
+We also learned that crime rates have a very weak association with income level contrary to common perceptions.
+Lasso produced the most powerful model as measured by AIC.
+And due to the limited scope of our research, the missing data has not significantly impacted our analysis.